emberjs/ember-inspector/README.md

 - `yarn run build:production`
 - `git tag` the new version
 - Follow the "Publishing to Chrome" steps
-- Publish "Publishing to Firefox" steps
+- Follow the "Publishing to Firefox" steps
 - `yarn publish ./`

 ##### Publishing to Chrome